Alchemy-Meister/TekkenBot/README.md

 ### Prerequisites
 Tekken Bot is developed on Python 3.5 and tries to use only core libraries to improve portability, download size, and, someday, optimization.
 It targets the 64-bit version of Tekken 7 available through Steam on Windows 7/8/10.
 ### Deployment
-Tekken Bot distributable is built using pyinstaller with Python 3.5.
-On Windows, use the included build_project.bat file.
+Tekken Bot distributable is built using pyinstaller with Python 3.7.
+On Windows, use the included build_project.ps1 file with Powershell 5.